poetmountain/Destinations/README.md

 Because of that pairing between user interaction type and presentation action, we've also opened up the ability to quickly reconfigure what the Note's list item displays when tapped.
 Let's say the product team wants to have the button to present a detail `View` with an alternate design.
 That's as easy as creating a new `DestinationPresentation` and assigning it to the `displayNote` type.
 Or if the product team wants to A/B test with these two detail views, then additionally create a new user interaction type and switch the type being called as necessary.
 Or perhaps we want to change the Notes datasource to pull from a local cache instead.
 The only change required is to swap the datasource linked to the interface action.
 This flexibility makes it possible to quickly test new behaviors and change the routing paths in your app without editing several files.
 Less code, less time, less potential bugs.

-If that sounds appealing, check out the **[user guide](Guides/UserGuide.md)** and the examples projects to dive deeper into Destinations.
+If that sounds appealing, check out the **[user guide](Guides/UserGuide.md)** and the examples projects to dive deeper into Destinations!

 ### Requirements